-Driver Injured When SUV Goes Off Road in Fallbrook
+Driver injured when SUV goes off road in Fallbrook

-FALLBROOK - An elderly woman was injured today when the SUV she was driving went off a road in Fallbrook and down an embankment, fire officials
+An elderly woman was injured April 11 when the SUV she was driving went off a road in Fallbrook and down an embankment, fire officials said.

-The crash happened at 12:55 p.m.
-Sunday on South Mission Road south of Quail Knoll Road, said Capt.
-John Choi of the North County Fire Protection
+The crash happened at 12:55 p.m., Sunday, on South Mission Road south of Quail Knoll Road, said Capt.
+John Choi of the North County Fire Protection District.

 Five units from the NCFPD arrived on scene and firefighters extricated the woman from the silver SUV and brought her up to the roadway, Choi said.